News from Smuttynose

 -Retail Kingpin, Liz Barrett, has brand new sweatshirts, as well as Smuttynose and Portsmouth Brewery logo patches in stock now.

 Weekly Specials Downstairs in the Jimmy LaPanza Lounge…

 Sundays: Homemade, handmade pierogies filled with potato and cheese and tossed with onions and butter- two for $1!

-Mondays: Beer braised spare ribs, tossed in BBQ or mustard glaze, and tempeh "ribs" – digits of cider-braised tempeh, lightly fried then tossed in BBQ or hot ale sauce.
+Mondays: Beer braised spare ribs, tossed in BBQ sauce or mustard glaze, and tempeh "ribs" – digits of cider-braised tempeh, lightly fried, then tossed in BBQ sauce or hot ale sauce.
 Only 50¢ apiece!

 Tuesdays: Tacos filled with your choice of shredded chicken, ground beef or tempeh for a buck apiece.

 Thursdays: Parking Violation Night (bring in your paid parking ticket and we’ll mail the ticket for you AND give you a pint) plus $2 grilled hot dogs served with a variety of tasty house-made toppings.